selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ## Just [[breathe]]

-There are many good ideas for a given context but mostly forgotten.
-Is there a simpler reminder than your breath?
+Is there a simpler reminder?

-It is always here and it reminds what is necessary now.
+Always here and reminds what is necessary here and now.

 ## Play